wordpress-mobile/WordPress-iOS/MIGRATIONS.md

 ## WordPress 37 (@alexcurylo 2015-08-04)

-- Added `Publicizer` to store the services capable of being connected to
+- Added `Publicizer` to store the services capable of publicizing
+- `Blog` added a new relationship called `publicizers` to store available Publicizers
-- `Blog` added a new attribute called `connections` to store the Publicize connections array
+- `Blog` added a new attribute called `connections` to store the blog's connections array

 ## WordPress 36 (@sergioestevao 2015-07-08)